MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 the operations happen simultaneously.
 A partial order that is essentially a merge of multiple core-specific interleavings _can_ be specified.

+#### **Linear Transfer**
+A linear transfer (in the ownership sense) refers to a model of exclusive memory access transfer, where a resource (such as a memory region, pointer, or capability) is handed from one entity (sender) to another (recipient) in such a way that the recipient gains access only if the sender simultaneously relinquishes it.
+This ensures there is never more than one valid owner at a time, preventing aliasing and race conditions.

+#### **Linear Type**
+A type whose implementation in the type system guarantees that all instance references can ONLY be exchanged through a [Linear Transfer](#linear-transfer).
+The in-memory state of a linear type is therefore guaranteed to have exactly one owner (with no aliasing) throughout its lifetime.

 #### **Local Reasoning**
 When you only have to look at a small subset of the program to determine if that _part_ of the program is correct.
 Contrast with [Global Reasoning](#global-reasoning).